Kyubey-kub/Web-carshowroom-Full-stack/README.md

-🚗 Car Showroom Full-Stack Project
+🚗 Car Showroom Full-Stack Project ✨
-Welcome to the Car Showroom Full-Stack Project!
-This repository is the central hub for a modern car showroom application, featuring both Frontend and Backend submodules.
-Built with cutting-edge web technologies, this project aims to deliver a seamless experience for car enthusiasts. 🎉
+Welcome to the central hub for a modern car showroom application, featuring both Frontend and Backend submodules.
+Built with cutting-edge web technologies, this project aims to deliver a seamless experience for car enthusiasts!

+🚀 Explore the Car Showroom!
+This is an interactive full-stack application designed to enhance the online car browsing experience.
+Featuring 3D car visualizations, real-time updates, and a sleek design, this project showcases a virtual showroom for car enthusiasts.
+Check out the live demo below!
+Quick Links

+🌟 Live Demo (Coming Soon)
+📂 Explore the Code
+📧 Contact Me

+📋 Table of Contents

+Overview
+Getting Started
+Prerequisites
+Installation
+Usage

+Submodules
+Technologies Used
+Project Structure
+Author
+License
+Acknowledgments

 📖 Overview
-This project is divided into two submodules to ensure modularity and scalability:
+The Car Showroom Full-Stack Project is divided into two submodules to ensure modularity and scalability:

 Frontend: A dynamic user interface for browsing cars, visualizing 3D models, and interacting with the showroom.
 Backend: A robust API layer for managing data, user authentication, and real-time updates.

-🛠️ Submodules
-Frontend

-Repository: web-carshowroom-Frontend
-Tech Stack: React, TypeScript, Vite, TailwindCSS
-Purpose: Provides an interactive UI with 3D car visualizations and responsive design.

-Backend

-Repository: web-carshowroom-Backend
-Tech Stack: Node.js, Express, TypeScript, MySQL
-Purpose: Manages API endpoints, user authentication, file uploads, and email notifications.
+Why Car Showroom Full-Stack?
+This project aims to provide a user-friendly interface that enhances car visibility and customer engagement.
+The core features include:

+🎮 Interactive 3D Models: Engage users with realistic car visualizations.
+📱 Responsive Design: Ensures accessibility across all devices.
+⚡ Real-Time Updates: Provides live data with WebSocket support.
+🎨 Sleek Aesthetics: Well-defined styles for a modern showroom experience.
+✨ Enhanced Interactions: Smooth transitions and hover effects.

 🚀 Getting Started
 Prerequisites
-Ensure you have the following installed:
+To run this project locally, you’ll need:

 Node.js (v18 or higher)
 Git
 MySQL (for the Backend database)

-Setup Instructions
+Installation
+Set up the project on your local machine with these steps:

-Clone the Main Repository with Submodules: git clone --recurse-submodules https://github.com/Kyubey-kub/web-carshowroom-FULL-stack.git cd web-carshowroom-FULL-stack
+Clone the repository with submodules: git clone --recurse-submodules https://github.com/Kyubey-kub/web-carshowroom-FULL-stack.git cd web-carshowroom-FULL-stack

-Install Dependencies for Submodules:
+Install Dependencies:

 For Frontend:cd frontend
 npm install